Anti-psychiatry: Psychiatry as pseudoscience and failed enterprise

-Psychiatrists Colin A. Ross and Alvin Pam maintain that biopsychiatry does not qualify as a science on many counts.
+Psychiatrist Colin A. Ross and psychologist Alvin Pam argued in a 1995 book that biopsychiatry does not qualify as a science on many counts.
 Psychiatric researchers have been criticized on the basis of the replication crisis and textbook errors.
 Questionable research practices are known to bias key sources of evidence.
 Stuart A. Kirk has argued that psychiatry is a failed enterprise, as mental illness has grown, not shrunk, with about 20% of American adults diagnosable as mentally ill in 2013.

+The view of psychiatry as pseudoscience is refuted by more recent evidence establishing the effectiveness of psychiatric treatment.
 According to a 2014 meta-analysis, psychiatric treatment is no less effective for psychiatric illnesses in terms of treatment effects than treatments by practitioners of other medical specialties for physical health conditions.
-The analysis found that the effect sizes for psychiatric interventions are, on average, on par with other fields of medicine.
+The analysis found that the effect sizes for psychiatric interventions are on average on par with other fields of medicine.